gvwilson/sensibleadventures/gleam/gleam.md

 This time Gleam *had* heard something rustling in the trees.
 All of a sudden he was as frightened as #20717.
 Could Number One somehow have gotten ahead of them on the road?
-Was that sound one of his snarly-dogs, snuffling around in the forest trying to find them?
+Was that sound one of his clankers, snuffling around in the forest trying to find them?

 He set the spare can of light on the ground, aimed the spray nozzle on the bottle at the sound with both hands, and then hesitated.
 He could hear someone speaking.
 He recognized that mutter!
-It was Granna Shimmer, talking to herself as she walked alone through the woods!
+It was Grandma Shimmer, talking to herself as she walked alone through the woods!

 "That's not a monster," Gleam said, relieved.
-"That's just Granna Shimmer."
+"That's just Grandma Shimmer."

 "What's a grannapwy pooh?" #20717 asked.
 "Does it bite?"

-"Only sometimes," Gleam laughed, thinking about the time Granna Shimmer had taken her false teeth out to show him.
+"Only sometimes," Gleam laughed, thinking about the time Grandma Shimmer had taken her false teeth out to show him.
 He had been six years old, and he had shrieked and laughed when she snapped them at him, *clack clack clack*.